-Too often, college students are stressing out about grades, instead of focusing on what they’re learning.
+Too often, college students are stressing out about how to get good grades, instead of focusing on what they’re learning.
 This is a backwards method of trying to succeed, and it often sets students up for failure instead.

 For one thing, it sets up grades as a competition for scarce resources – “If I want to get an A, I have to make sure Bob doesn’t get an A. That means I’m in competition with Bob.”
 For another, it sets up grades as a measure of worth – A students are somehow better than B students or C students.

 Both of these things are damaging to learning.

 New college students have been trained to look at grades in a way that is damaging to their ability to succeed in college.
 They’re told that the grade is what matters, not the knowledge, and that grades determine how worthwhile you are.
 So of course, they focus on how to get good grades!

 My friends, if that were the case, we’d only let A students graduate from college.
 But you know what they call someone who graduates with a 2.5 GPA?
 They call that person a college graduate.
 Beyond college, grades rarely matter any more, unless you’re trying to get into medical, law, or graduate school.
 What matters is the knowledge and skills you brought out of college with you.

 So if your goal is to get the degree and go get a job, why are you stressing out so much about a number?
 What’s more important – how to get good grades, or how to use what you learned?
 What is your future boss going to care about – that you got an A on a statistics test, or that you know how to run a statistical test correctly?
 Will it matter to them that you got 100% on a multiple-choice engineering exam, or is it more important that you understand how to design a system that will work well and not break down?
 What’s really important – that you piled on the vocabulary words in every college paper, or that you can write a report about your company’s HR system in clear, concise language that doesn’t leave anything out?